 - if it refers to the Digital Economy Act 2010, it is likely to be a scam.

-If you're not sure why you've received the letter, check there is not another reason why you've been identified before you write to the copyright owner or exclusive licensee, for example, your IP address has been picked up incorrectly.
+- If you're not sure why you've received the letter, check there is not another reason why you've been identified before you write to the copyright owner or exclusive licensee.
+For example, your IP address may have been picked up incorrectly.